david-04/shortycut/src/docs/loading-separate-files.md

 shortycut.loadJavaScript('shortcuts-01.js').thenLoad( 'shortcuts-03.js');
 ```

 In this example, `shortcuts-01.js` and `shortcuts-02.js` are loaded in parallel. `shortcuts-03.js` is loaded after `shortcuts-01.js` (but independent of `shortcuts-02.js`).
 Passing the same file to `loadJavaScript` again does not cause a reload.
-That is, the second line does not actually load `shortcuts-01.js`, because it has already been loaded in the first line.
+That is, the second line does not load `shortcuts-01.js` because it has already been loaded in the first line.